About Us

 Wian Prinsloo

 As long as I can remember I have wanted to farm.
 I always loved grazing livestock like sheep and cattle.
 I began farming in 2005 after moving to Canada from Pretoria, South Africa.
-From the age of 18 I studied during the winter months and farmed on rented land during the summer.
+From the age of 18 I studied during the winter months and worked on farms while farming on rented land during the summer.
 Initially I focused on pastured poultry but dreamed of one day ranching full time on a mixed-livestock farm.
-For the last decade Lydia and I have been farming in Western Manitoba where we raise our livestock on pasture using adaptive multi species grazing.
+For the last decade Lydia and I have been farming in Western Manitoba where we raise cattle, hogs and hens.

 I am interested in animal nutrition and how that plays into regenerative & ecologically sound grazing and livestock management practices.
 I am interested in how habitat conservation fits into perennial agricultural systems.
 I love what I do.